Erectile Dysfunction – Diagnosis, Symptoms, and Treatment

 - Spinal disease – damaged nerves

-It can also be caused by alcohol use or certain medications such as benzodiazepines (eg, Valium), antihypertensives (eg, beta blockers, thiazide diuretics), and antidepressants (eg, SSRIs and tricyclic agents).
+Erectile dysfunction can also be caused by alcohol use or certain medications such as benzodiazepines (eg, Valium), antihypertensives (eg, beta-blockers, thiazide diuretics), and antidepressants (eg, SSRIs and tricyclic agents).

 How Common is Erectile Dysfunction?